‘Falling Slowly’ remains in the running for Best Original Song Oscar

 Best Original song favorite

 Now that its eligibility has been confirmed, “Falling Slowly” is the odds-on favorite in the 2008 Oscars’ Best Original Song category.
-Its competitors are three songs from Kevin Lima’s romantic fantasy Enchanted and one song from Kirsten Sheridan’s music drama August Rush.
+Its competitors are three songs from Walt Disney Pictures’ Kevin Lima-directed romantic fantasy (and international box office hit) Enchanted and one song from Kirsten Sheridan’s music drama August Rush.

 Below is Alt Film Guide’s original post (dated Jan.
 26) about the possible Oscar ineligibility of “Falling Slowly.”

 ‘Falling Slowly’ ineligible for Best Original Song Academy Award?